Bio

 Teaching

-- UCSD ECON 132: Energy Economics, Richard Carson
+- ECON 132: Energy Economics (TA for Richard Carson)

-- UCSD ECON 100B: Microeconomics B, Steven Levkoff
+- ECON 100B: Microeconomics B (TA for Steven Levkoff; Judson Boomhower)

-- MIT 14.75(0): Political Economy and Economic Development, Esther Duflo and Sara Lowes
+- 14.75(0): Political Economy and Economic Development (TA for Esther Duflo and Sara Lowes)

-- MIT 14.73: Challenges of Global Poverty, Esther Duflo and Frank Schilbach
+- 14.73: Challenges of Global Poverty (TA for Esther Duflo and Frank Schilbach)

 Previous Lives